Stabilization of underactuated linear coupled reaction-diffusion PDEs via distributed or boundary actuation: Boundary Stabilization

 which by virtue of boundary conditions for $\varphi_n(x)$ and $w(t,x)$, is written as follows:

-We notice that it is not straightforward to determine appropriate dynamic control law, since in the second equation of \eqref{wn_dot}, $u_j$ appear due to the term $QB \sum_{j=1}^N \psi_{j,n} u_j(t)$ but not their time-derivatives.
-For this reason, let us perform transformation for all $n \in \mathbb N$ of the form
+{We notice here that it is not yet straightforward to determine appropriate dynamic control law.
+This results from the fact that one would need to first cancel terms $u_j$ from each of the equations of system \eqref{wn_dot} by choice of the dynamics $\dot u_j$.
+This is not yet possible since in the second equation of \eqref{wn_dot}, although $u_j$ appear due to the term $QB \sum_{j=1}^N \psi_{j,n} u_j(t)$, their time-derivatives $\dot u_j$ do not appear at all.
+Therefore, let us perform a transformation of the form }